 Click on the drop-down for “Default Terminal application” and choose Windows Terminal from the list.

-By default, the Windows Terminal app uses Windows PowerShell profile when you launch the app.
+The Windows Terminal app uses the Windows PowerShell profile by default when you launch the app.

 Click on the “Save” button to apply the changes you made.

 That’s it.
 After this, whenever you open the Command Prompt or PowerShell, Windows will run the Windows Terminal app.
 The Windows Terminal app isn’t just a functional upgrade over the old Console Host — you can customize how it looks, too.

 - › How to Disable the Touchscreen in Windows 11